thelaycon/webkage/README.md

 ## Views

-While registering routes, views must be assigned to the routes.

-A view function is a simple function with just one parameter and returns an http response using either **webkage.http_response.response** or **webkage.http_response.json_response**.
+When registering routes, views must be assigned to the routes.
+A view function is a simple function with one parameter, returning an HTTP response using either **webkage.http_response.response** or **webkage.http_response.json_response**.

-Both of these functions accept three compulsory arguments.

 ```
 app.py